illinois-r/r-centos7-cbtf/README.md

     - Disables RStudio Check for Updates
     - Disables HTTPS Secure Download Warning
         - **Note:** Not relevant as CRAN cannot be accessed.
-- Setups a help function in the global environment to open intranet documentation when called.
+- Sets up a help function in the global environment to open intranet documentation on environment when called.

 ### Usage